Sahib17/candidate-tracker-ai/README.md

 ## 🧪 Sample Data

-For testing purposes, you can use the sample resumes and job descriptions provided in the `SampleResumes/` directory.
+For testing purposes, you can use the sample resumes provided in the `SampleResumes/` directory.

 ---